-The most widely used modeling approach in macroeconomics is based on the general equilibrium framework, and a class of models, known as dynamic stochastic general equilibrium (DSGE) models (see e.g. Smets et al. (2002)), are the workhorses in the field.
-The shortcomings of the general equilibrium framework and its variations have been known for a long time (Kirman (1989)) and recently have been subject to severe scrutiny due to lack of consideration of financial factors and their inability to foresee the great recession1.
-Recently, it has been also emphasized that agent-based models can be used as an alternative tool for economic modeling and policy making2, see e.g. Farmer and Foley (2009).
-Agent-based models have shown promise of being able to take into account the complex interactions of different economic agents (see e.g. Tesfatsion and Judd (2006) for a review), the interplay between credit supply and the real economy (see e.g. Delli Gatti (2010), Raberto et al. (2012) and Teglio et al. (2012)) and reproducing multiple stylized facts of the economy (see e.g. Dosi et al. (2010) and Dosi et al. (2013)).
+The shortcomings of the general equilibrium framework and its variations have been known for a long time (Kirman, 1989) and recently have been subject to severe scrutiny due to lack of consideration of financial factors and their inability to foresee the great recession.1 Recently, it has been also emphasized that agent-based models can be used as an alternative tool for economic modeling and policy making,2 see e.g. Farmer and Foley (2009).
+Agent-based models have shown promise of being able to take into account the complex interactions of different economic agents (see e.g. Tesfatsion and Judd (2006) for a review), the interplay between credit supply and the real economy (Delli Gatti et al., 2010; Raberto et al., 2012; Teglio et al., 2012) and reproducing multiple stylized facts of the economy (Dosi et al., 2010, 2013).
 Unlike DSGE models, agent-based models rule out the representative-agent paradigm, shown by Kirman (1992) to be flawed in many respects.
 Furthermore, agent-based models do not assume that the economy will end up in an equilibrium state subject to exogenous shocks, but allow shocks to be endogenously generated due to interactions between economic agents or sectors, i.e., firms and banks, borrowers and lenders, that interact in decentralized markets with limited information and foresight.